Art Academy of Latvia

 The Art Academy of Latvia (Latvijas Mākslas akadēmija) is an institution of higher education and scientific research in art, located in Riga, Latvia.
 The neo-Gothic brick building is located on Krišjānis Valdemārs Street, next to the National Museum of Art.

+In autumn 2021, the LMA together with the University of Lapland in Finland plan to enrol students in the two-year international Master's programme "Service Design Strategies and Innovation".
+The study process will take place internationally both in Kuldīga and Rovaniemi, Finland.